-To wrap things up, you need to enter the connection and user info into MBI.
+To wrap things up, you need to enter the connection and user info into Commerce Intelligence.
 Did you leave the PostgreSQL credentials page open?
 If not, go to Manage Data > Connections and click Add a Data Source, then the PostgreSQL icon.
 Do not forget to set the

 Encrypted toggle to